 - Regardless of whether you are a citizen of the six designated countries or not, you are encouraged not to travel to any of the six designated countries at the present time.
 This guidance also applies to U.S. citizens, given the uncertain nature of the current situation.

 - If you are a non-U.S. citizen from any country other than the six designated countries and are considering other international travel, keep in mind that you may experience delays upon returning to the United States.
-If you have specific concerns about the risks of international travel, attend one of the open house advising sessions that the Bechtel International Center is holding on Friday afternoons from 2 to 4 p.m.
-These sessions will provide more information for (1) non-U.S. citizen students considering travel abroad and (2) faculty and researchers who have partnerships with scholars in other countries.
-Check the Bechtel International Center website for the scheduling details for these Friday afternoon sessions.
+If you have specific concerns about the risks of international travel, contact the Bechtel International Center (email email@example.com).

 - If you expect to travel internationally, remember that Stanford continues to offer a travel registry through the Office of International Affairs.
 Registering, which is encouraged but not required, allows you to be reached in an emergency and allows Stanford to be aware of faculty, students and staff who may need assistance if events occur that may jeopardize their safety, security, legal rights or health.

 - Links to information on one’s rights at the border and at airports, including digital privacy while traveling, are available on the website of the Immigrants’ Rights Clinic of Stanford Law School.
 The Information Security Office also has guidelines for protecting digital information while traveling internationally.

 - If you are planning international travel in connection with your university responsibilities and have any concerns about traveling in the current environment, consult with your supervisor or faculty adviser about making alternate plans, or consult with an attorney about specific immigration issues of concern to you.